When is the best time to fly to Southend?

-Southend's coastal location makes July and August the best times to visit for beach activities, however, visitors will find accommodation more expensive at this peak time of the year.
+Southend's coastal location makes July and August the best times to book flights to Southend and to make the most of the beach activities available, however, visitors will find accommodation more expensive at this peak time of the year.
 The town, however, likes to welcome its visitors all year round with a busy calendar of events.
 The annual London to Southend Classic Car Rally takes place in July.
 For people who prefer motorbikes or planes, the Ace Cafe Shakedown takes place in April and the Festival of the Air every May.
 Annual cultural events include the Southend-on-Sea Film Festival in April and the Leigh Folk Festival which takes place in June.
 There is even an annual Puppet Festival in August, with several Mr Punch shows competing.

 Getting around Southend